 Raising a child in a time when marijuana is legal in some places means parents are in new territory.
 Many wonder how they should approach cannabis when it comes to their kids.

 A majority of kids think that marijuana is safe or, at least, not dangerous.
 A study from NIDA found that 60 percent of high school seniors don’t view regular marijuana use as harmful, and many parents feel the same way, you can click here for more on that.
-It’s also important to note that CBD oil as a treatment has has taken hold, more on that later.
+It’s also important to note that CBD oil as a treatment has has taken hold, more on the common side effects users experience after taking CBD oil later.

 That’s a big misconception.